MALT: Improving Reasoning with Multi-Agent LLM Training: Experiments

 \subsection{Experimental Details}

-\paragraph{Models} Our experiments are based on the Llama-3.1-8B-Instruct model \cite{grattafiori2024llama3herdmodels}, chosen for the strong balance it provides between competitive initial baseline performance and size that fits within a limited computational budget.
-The performance of Llama 3.1 8B across benchmarks provides a good testbed, allowing us to extract positive and negative samples for each model that we can use for post-training and pushing performance further.
-Moreover, the baseline benchmark scores enable us to see clear results while remaining sufficiently performant and not saturating benchmarks.
-Open-source smaller-scale models allow for reproducability and accessibility while providing meaningful insights into multi-agent interactions and post-training.

-\paragraph{Benchmarks} We use three popular benchmarks for our experiments.
-First, we consider the GSM8K benchmark~\cite{cobbe2021trainingverifierssolvemath}, which consists of 7.47k training examples and 1.32k test questions, focused on linguistically diverse grade school math problems.
-Furthermore, to evaluate MALT on a more difficult mathematical reasoning benchmark, we use MATH~\cite{hendrycks2021measuringmathematicalproblemsolving}, consisting of 7.5k training and 5k test problems.
-MATH has proven to be consistently difficult, especially for smaller language models, with Llama 3.1 8B performing around 49.50\% test-accuracy based on our baselines.
-Lastly, to extend the scope beyond mathematical tasks, we evaluate on CommonsenseQA \cite{talmor2019commonsenseqaquestionansweringchallenge} with 9.74k training examples and 1.22k dev-set questions.
-CommonsenseQA is a multiple-choice question answering dataset around commonsense reasoning problems and has been used similarly by prior work in this line \cite{zelikman2022star, grattafiori2024llama3herdmodels, zelikman2024quietstarlanguagemodelsteach, wei2023chainofthoughtpromptingelicitsreasoning}.
+\paragraph{Benchmarks and Models} We use Llama-3.1-8B-Instruct \citep{grattafiori2024llama3herdmodels}, chosen for its open-source nature and balance between competitive baseline performance and size fitting in a limited compute budget.
+We evaluate MALT and all baselines on three widely-used benchmarks: GSM8K~\citep{cobbe2021trainingverifierssolvemath}, with 7.47k training examples and 1.32k test questions, focused on diverse grade school math problems.
+For more challenging mathematical reasoning questions, we use MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, with 7.5k training and 5k test problems.
+MATH has proven to be consistently difficult for smaller language models, with Llama 3.1 8B performing around $49.50\%$ test-accuracy.